Terry Scholars, Class of 2020

 Eric Shields is a black belt in karate where he was ranked No. 1 in Texas for 16-17-year-old males.
 He was an assistant teacher for Wado International Karate-Do Federation (WIKF).
 Shields was also an Eagle Scout, participated in competitions for Math Club and was build captain for Robotics.
 He volunteered at Minnie’s Food Pantry, Tom Thumb Food Drive and as a patrol leader in Boy Scouts.
 Shields is majoring in computer science.

 Abigail Smith was an AP Scholar.
 She was founder and president of the Computer Science Honor Society, Girls Who Code and Hack Club.
 Smith was also secretary and president of the National Arts Honor Society.
 She was a lead teacher at Code Ninjas where she taught programming.
 Smith volunteered for various events with FOCUS, as well as with the National Spanish Honor Society and National Tech Honor Society.
 She is majoring in computer science.

 Irma Lerma Rangel Young Women’s Leadership School, Dallas

 Jimena Soto, a Dallas ISD Scholar, was historian for National Honor Society, treasurer of Art Club and team leader for Young Women in Science & Engineering Investigators Program.
 Through the League of United Latin American Citizens (LULAC), she participated in the AT&T ¡Adelante!
 Leadership Program.
 Soto volunteered with Consulate General of Mexico and was a mentor at Solar Preparatory School for Girls.
-She is majoring in arts, technology, and emerging communication with a concentration in design and production.
+She is majoring in political science.

 W.B.
 Ray High School, Corpus Christi